Justin Fields Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Fields did not record a pass attempt in last week's game versus the Giants.

-- Fields has passed for 285 yards (95.0 per game) over his last three outings, while completing 66.7% of his passes (26-for-39) with one touchdown and zero interceptions.
+- Fields has thrown for 285 yards while completing 66.7% of his passes (26-of-39), with one touchdown and zero interceptions over his last three outings (95.0 per game).

-- He's also figured in the ground game, with 35 rushing yards (11.7 ypg) on seven carries.
+- He has tacked on 35 rushing yards on seven carries, averaging 11.7 yards per game.

 Fields' Chicago Teammates